MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-220.md

 * Single click the **App** folder.
 * Click **Select Folder**.

-Unity begin compiling scripts and creating a Visual Studio solution.
+Unity will begin compiling scripts and creating a Visual Studio solution.
 When complete, a File Explorer window will appear.
 * At the top of the Visual Studio window, change the target to **Release** and **x86**.
 * Click the small downward facing arrow next to **Local Machine** and select **Remote Machine**.
 * Enter the [IP address of your HoloLens](connecting-to-wi-fi-on-hololens.md#identifying-the-ip-address-of-your-hololens-on-the-wi-fi-network) in the **Address** box and leave **Authentication Mode** set to **Universal (Unencrypted Protocol)**.